 Navigate to the Scheduling tab, then select the Importer icon.

 1. The trip with the invalid address error will have the bad address highlighted in red.
 Right click the replace address icon at the end of this address.
-If the icon does not show, edit any of the address fields to see the replace address icon.

 2. Select Create Custom Address from the menu.

 3. The Custom Addresses window will open.
 Your address will be pre-populated.
 Make any necessary changes then click Geocode.